Discord-Oxygen/Discord-Console-hacks/README.md

 ## Console Hacks

 As stated in my disclaimer, I don't promote using any kind of client modifications.
-Please don't use the code found here for illegal / hacking purposes, or you might risk seeing this error message:<br>
+Please don't use the code found here for illegal / hacking purposes, or you might risk seeing this error message:

 ![image](https://user-images.githubusercontent.com/55095883/134189043-4da003de-4829-4d60-888a-6014ebb5c2b8.png)